Paula-aj/MovieList/README.md

 # MovieList
 A place for people to keep track of the movies they watch.
-This contains HTML, CSS, and JavaScript.

 THIS PROJECT IS UNDER DEVELOPMENT